bayeslife/testistic-bayes/README.md

 var p = state.getProbabilities()
 ```

-As test results become known we ask for this new information to be included in the consider
+As test results become known we ask for this new information to be included in the consideration of probability
 ```
 p = state.updateGiven({
     id: 'TestRelationship1',